-The holiday periods of Semana Santa (Easter week) and Christmas to New Year are particularly busy with Mexicans visiting as well as tourists booking flights to Mexico City.
-During the month of Easter, Mexico City showcases talent in the area of art and culture from the local community.
-Mexico City’s Annual Festival features entertainment from performances such as opera singers, orchestras, theatre groups, dancers and singers and is one of the liveliest and energetic festivals in the country.
-February is a further busy month for Mexico City as it host its own dynamic and colourful carnival.
-Thousands take to the streets to have fun, party, dance and sing well into the night with high spirits.
-Mexico City Carnival is a raucous affair which is on par with the famous Rio Carnival, so if you are looking for a rested trip, avoid travelling during carnival season.
+In March the city is taken over with cultural events for the three-week Festival del Centro Histórico.
+The holiday periods of Semana Santa (Easter week) and Christmas to New Year are particularly busy with Mexicans visiting and tourists booking flights to Mexico City.
+During the month of Easter, Mexico City showcases artistic and cultural talent from the local community.
+Mexico City’s Annual Festival features entertainment in the form of opera singers, orchestras, theatre groups and dancers, and is one of the liveliest and most energetic festivals in the country.
+February is an even busier month for Mexico City as it hosts its own dynamic and colourful carnival.
+Visit Mexico during this time to see thousands take to the streets in high spirits to have fun, party, dance and sing well into the night.
+Mexico City Carnival is a raucous affair which is on par with the famous Rio Carnival, so if you are looking for a relaxing trip, avoid travelling during carnival season.

-With its mild climate, you will be hard pressed to find an off season in Mexico City.
-For fewer crowds, booking flights to Mexico City during a non-holiday period is the best bet.
-Quieter celebrations take place in Mexico City in November in Mariachi Square where locals gather for Fiesta de Santa Cecilia.
-The festival pays respect to the patron saint of musicians, St. Cecilia, through a tribute concert and an outdoor party which involves dance, drinks and singing.
+With its mild climate, you will be hard-pressed to find an off season in Mexico City.
+For fewer crowds and cheap flights to Mexico City, a non-holiday period is the best bet.
+Take a cheap flight to Mexico City to enjoy quieter celebrations like Fiesta de Santa Cecilia, which takes place in November, in Mariachi Square.
+The festival pays respect to the patron saint of musicians, St. Cecilia, with a tribute concert and an outdoor party involving dancing, drinking and singing.

 Why visit Mexico City?